 If no Live CD mode available, press <ctrl> + <alt> + <f2> keys to get to the terminal.

-- List and identify the disk containing the deleted or lost partition.
+- Identify the disk containing the lost or deleted partition.

 $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT loop0 7:0 0 1.9G 1 loop /rofs loop1 7:1 0 89.3M 1 loop /snap/core/6673 loop2 7:2 0 53.7M 1 loop /snap/core18/941 loop3 7:3 0 151M 1 loop /snap/gnome-3-28-1804/31 loop4 7:4 0 4M 1 loop /snap/gnome-calculator/406 loop5 7:5 0 14.8M 1 loop /snap/gnome-characters/254 loop6 7:6 0 1008K 1 loop /snap/gnome-logs/61 loop7 7:7 0 3.7M 1 loop /snap/gnome-system-monitor/77 loop8 7:8 0 35.3M 1 loop /snap/gtk-common-themes/1198 sda 8:0 0 20G 0 disk sr0 11:0 1 2G 0 rom /cdrom